gartz/pushStateTree/README.md

  - Use DOM methods to find and change Rules elements
  - It will use native browser features if it can

-## TODO:
- - Fix the uri to don't display the first character as /

 ## Goals

  - Add support to IE8